-1. A two-thirds majority vote of members present at an Annual General Meeting of the association or at a special meeting of the Association called for this purpose; or

-2. A two-thirds majority vote of members responding to a mail ballot held for this purpose.
+- 1. A two-thirds majority vote of the voting members present at an Annual General Meeting of the association or at a special meeting of the Association called for this purpose; or - 2.
+A two-thirds majority vote of the eligible voting members responding to a mail ballot held for this purpose.